wdi-sg/pokedex-express-finale/README.md

 ## Deliverables

-Use the structure we have already seen in the previous MVC exercise, write the logic for implementing the app in small steps.
+Use the structure we have already seen in the MVC exercise, write the logic for implementing the app in small steps.

 * Start with creating a new User.
 Don’t worry about hashing password until you know that the app works
 * GET `/users/new` in `routes.js`